-From 2/1 until 3/31, renewal fees are one-and-one-half times the normal fee.
-After that, renewal fees are double until May 31st; after which you will be required to reapply for the license.
+Until May 31st, renewal fees are double; after which you will be required to reapply for the license.

 (Effective 11/1/2014) Our plan submittal requirements are changing.
 We now will require one electronic set of plans in pdf format and one printed set.

 (4/2015) Online plan review status is now available online.
 You may look up plan reviews by address on this page

 Any plans that are not complete will not be accepted at the counter or online.
 Please check the commercial plan review checklist for detailed information on what is required.

 Please refer to the City of Pueblo Enforcement Guide regarding various types of complaints and violations.

 Information regarding smoke detectors:

 Please be advised that on June 28th, 2010, Pueblo City Council passed an ordinance amending the Municipal Code regarding requirements for the installation of smoke detectors for residential work that is limited to electrical installation, alterations, or repairs.
 2009 (IRC Section R314.4)

 What this amendment means is that for work that only involves electrical work, the use of battery-powered smoke detectors will be acceptable.
 The detectors must be installed in locations per the 2009 IRC.

 Please refer to the ordinances on the City website for more information.